vkouk/movieholic/README.md

 * npm install
 * npm run dev

-API should be already up and running too, in order to start using REST API endpoints.
+* Development server should be already up and running too, in order to start using REST API endpoints.
+* Already deployed API Server can be used for all endpoints. ( https://movieholic-api.herokuapp.com/ )

 ## Deployment